 Scleroderma refers to a range of disorders in which the skin and connective tissues tighten and harden.
 It is a long-term, progressive disease.
 This means it gradually gets worse.

-This results in an overproduction of collagen, the protein that forms the basis of connective tissue.
+This causes an overproduction of collagen, the protein that forms the basis of connective tissue.
 The result is a thickening, or fibrosis, and scarring of tissue.

 Scleroderma is not contagious.
-It may run in families, but it often occurs in patients without any family history of the disease.
+It may run in families, but it often occurs in people without any family history of the disease.
 It ranges from very mild to potentially fatal.
-Up to

 Scleroderma means “hard skin.”

 There may be

 - a narrowing of the blood vessels to the hands and feet, known as Raynaud’s disease